stevelerner/agentic-ai/README.md

     def run()              # Main ReAct loop
 ```

-**Lines 200-250:** Example usage and interactive mode
+**Lines 200-250:** Flask web server + API endpoints

-The code is heavily commented - read it to understand exactly how it works!
+The code is well-commented and the web UI makes it easy to see the agent in action!

 ## Extending the Agent